kehantan/labbook/docs/assays/mtt.rst

 * Complete DMEM (10%)
 * TrypLE
 * Phosphate buffer saline (1x PBS)
-* 15 ml centrifuge tube
+* Centrifuge tube (15 mL)

 **Procedure**

 Assume cells were cultured in a T25 flask.

 #.
 Remove media from culture flask.
 #.
-Dispense 600-800 uL of PBS into culture flask.
+Dispense 600-800 :math:`\mu`\ L of PBS into culture flask.

     Swirl the flask to wash cells thoroughly.

 #.
 Remove PBS.
 #.
-Dispense 600-800 uL of TrypLE into culture flask.
+Dispense 600-800 :math:`\mu`\ L of TrypLE into culture flask.

     Swirl the flask to make sure TrypLE covers all the cells.

 #.
-Incubate culture flask for 3-5 mins at 37C.
+Incubate culture flask for 3-5 mins at 37 :math:`^{\circ}`\ C.

     Not more than 10 mins

 #.
 Remove the culture flask from incubator.
 #.
-Slightly tapping the flask to mechanically detach the cells from flask.
+Slightly tap the flask to mechanically detach the cells from flask.
 #.
 Dispense complete DMEM in equal amount with TrypLE.
 Swirl the flask to properly neutralise TrypLE.

-    For example: if dispensed 600 uL of TrypLE, then dispense 600 uL of 10% DMEM
+    For example: if dispensed 600 :math:`\mu`\ L of TrypLE, then dispense 600 :math:`\mu`\ L of 10% DMEM

 #.
-Transfer the suspension to 15 ml centrifuge tube.
+Transfer the suspension to 15 mL centrifuge tube.
 #.
 Centrifuge.
 1500 rpm, 5 mins.
 #.
 Remove supernatant, but leave minimal amount of DMEM in the centrifuge tube.
 #.
 Flick or tap the centrifuge tube to resuspend the cell pellet into DMEM.
 #.
-Add 1 ml of complete DMEM to the centrifuge tube.
+Add 1 mL of complete DMEM to the centrifuge tube.
 Pipette repeatedly to break the cell pellet.

 **Cell counting**